-Hey everyone!
 My name is Ross Cameron and I’m a full time day trader and the founder of Warrior Trading.

 I took my very first trades in an Ameritrade account during the summer of 2001.
 At that time, I was interested in investing in the American Ski Company, because I loved skiing.
-I called my Edward Jones office, and they told me it would be a $50 commission to place to buy order, and another $50 to place the sell order.
+I called my Edward Jones office, and they told me it would be a $50 commission to place the buy order, and another $50 to place the sell order.
 That didn’t sound great, so I decided to open an Ameritrade account with about $1,000.

 I knew the stock market had the power to create wealth, and after making $10-20 mowing a lawn, perhaps the ability to make money in the market was appealing.
 Unfortunately, given my poor performance during the summer of 2001, I was left with the feeling that money could only be made if you already had a large account to begin with, or knew somebody who knew a lot about stocks.

 That was the beginning of a two year long journey of learning how to day trade.
 I tried a little bit of everything, penny stocks, small caps, large caps, options, trade alert services, custom buy/sell indicators, but I didn’t find consistency.
 I certainly learned a lot about trading, but I wasn’t finding success.

 Since it was below $25k, that meant I couldn’t day trade. $25k was the min balance at the brokerage I was using, and I didn’t know at the time about brokers like CMEG that allow day trading with as little as $500.
 That’s when I began listing things in my barn to sell on Craigslist to raise $5k so I could give it one last shot.

 While my account was below the min, I wasn’t able to trade, and instead studied all my trades from the past 2 years.
 I was hoping to find a clue, or a hint at what might have been working.
 I found that I actually had a strategy that was generating nice profits.

-Once my account was back above $25k, I told myself, “this is it.
+Once my account was back above $25k, I told myself “This is it.
 This is your last shot”.
 And from there, I became a more disciplined trader.
 The stakes were high, I followed my newfound rules, and I began finding some consistency.
 I still had a few bumps in the road, I wasn’t entirely out of the woods yet, but that was my turning point.

 Through 2014, 2015, and 2016, I was working long hours helping beginner traders at Warrior Trading.
 Towards the end of 2016, I was regularly trading with a large account, and beginner traders would sometimes ask whether or not my strategies could be used to grow a small account.
 Since I’d almost always been trading with an account above $25k, I wasn’t 100% sure.
 I decided to put myself, and my strategy to the test.